dizyz/docker-dev/README.md

-# docker-dev
+# docker-python-selenium

-Development docker container for promotions
+Development docker container for python with selenium